StevoMc/netenum/Readme.md

 - Discover live hosts on the network using Nmap
 - Perform thorough port scan on each host using Nmap
-- Curl all the webpages hosted on the webserver to discover hidden webpages
+- Curl and screenshot all the webpages hosted to discover hidden webpages

 ## Installation